jhacksman/rtf.md/README.md

-# RTF.md: Reasoning Trace Framework
+# rtf.md: Reasoning Trace Framework in Markdown

 ## Project Overview

-RTF.md is a comprehensive framework for capturing the reasoning traces behind every file in a code repository.
+rtf.md is a comprehensive framework for capturing the reasoning traces behind every file in a code repository.
 Unlike traditional documentation, RTF.md preserves the actual thought processes, decision pathways, and context that led to code creation and changes, addressing technical debt by making implicit knowledge explicit.

 ## Core Concept

-For every file in a repository, RTF.md creates a corresponding reasoning trace file in a centralized `rtfmd` directory.
+For every file in a repository, rtf.md creates a corresponding reasoning trace file in a centralized `rtfmd` directory.
 These files document the complete reasoning journey using a structured tag system inspired by AI reasoning models but adapted for the messy reality of software development.

 ## Repository Structure